-You will now have a few minutes as steam pressure builds to about 10 pounds on the gauge.
+You will now have about 2 to 2 1/2 minutes to relax as steam pressure builds to about 10 pounds on the gauge.
 As soon as the gauge shows 10 pounds, add 2 shovels of coal, remove the fan and turn on the blower.
-The blower is much more effective at providing draft than the fan, and pressure will build very quickly; you should be able to actually see the gauge climbing.
+The blower is much more effective at providing draft than the fan , and pressure will build very quickly; you should be able to actually see the gauge climbing .
 As pressure builds, you will need to turn the blower down slightly.
-At between 40 and 50 pounds pressure, add 2 or 3 more shovels of coal and open the cylinder drain cocks (the drain cocks are open in the down position).
+At between 40 and 50 pounds pressure, add 2 or 3 more shovels of coal and open the cylinder drain cocks.